etfrer-yi/Turtle-Crossy-Road/README.md

 To play the game, simply download all .py files and run the main file.

-NOTE: courtesy of Angela Yu's Python bootcamp for the idea and pictures of the final product, but the code is entirely mine.
+NOTE: courtesy of Angela Yu's Python bootcamp for the idea and pictures of the final product, along with the tutorial on how to accomplish a similar project, but the code is entirely mine.